 Out & About

-There are plenty of walks from the doorstep where you can explore the surrounding fells, or strike out for the outlying villages and hamlets such as Strawberry Bank and its famed Masons Arms and closer to home, there is the Crown Inn at High Newton, a 1.5 mile drive or walk from the farmhouse.
+There are plenty of walks from the doorstep where you can explore the surrounding fells or strike out for the outlying villages and hamlets such as Strawberry Bank and its famed Masons Arms and closer to home, there is the Crown Inn at High Newton, a 1.5mile drive or walk from the farmhouse.

 About a mile on a fell track lies Simpson Ground Tarn.
-Managed by the local water authority as a reservoir, it is a beautiful body of water set amongst a small woodland and makes for any easy walk for a waterside picnic.
+Managed by the local water authority as a reservoir, it is a beautiful body of water set amongst a small woodland and makes for an easy walk for a waterside picnic.

-A short car ride brings you to the foot of Lake Windermere and the River Leven, where you will find the the villages of Newby Bridge, Lakeside, Finsthwaite and Backbarrow, along with The National Trusts Fell Foot Park.
+A short car ride brings you to the foot of Lake Windermere and the River Leven, where you will find the villages of Newby Bridge, Lakeside, Finsthwaite and Backbarrow, along with The National Trusts Fell Foot Park.
 Here there are gardens, a cafe and, at the lake shore, fishing, jetties for mooring and hiring rowing and sailing boats, along with a ferry crossing to Lakeside.
-At Lakeside, steamers and launches leave for trips on the lake and can be used as a sort of water bus to explore other areas.
+Also, at Lakeside, steamers and launches leave for trips on the lake and can be used as a sort of water bus to explore other areas.
 Also at Lakeside is the steam railway terminus and the Lakeland Aquarium.
 Nearby at Backbarrow is the famous Lakeland Motor Museum with over 30,000 exhibits.

 Head south down onto the Cartmel Peninsular and you have winding country lanes that lead to the Morecambe Bay.
-The village of Grange over Sands overlooks the bay with a mile long promenade.
+The village of Grange over Sands overlooks the bay with a mile-long promenade.
 Over the fell lies Cartmel, one of Cumbria's prettiest villages.
 Four pubs, Rogan & Company bistro, the two Michelin star awarded L'Enclume, a huge Norman priory and a national hunt race course along with narrow streets and a little river make for the perfect village setting.